MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-setup-certification.md

 LocalizationGroup: Share your work
 ---
-# Enable certification datasets, dataflows, reports, and apps (preview)
+# Enable content certification (preview)

-Your organization can certify datasets, dataflows, reports, and apps to identify them as authoritative sources for critical information.
+Your organization can certify selected content to identify it an as authoritative source for critical information.
+Currently, the following content types can be certified:
+* Datasets
+* Dataflows
+* Reports
+* Apps

 As a Power BI admin, you are responsible for enabling and setting up the certification process for your organization.
 This means:
 * Enabling certification on your tenant.